-Alderwood Vision Source in Lynnwood provides treatment, consultation and referrals for these common vision correction surgeries and procedures.
+Alderwood Vision Source in Lynnwood provides consultation, referrals and post-op care for these common vision correction surgeries and procedures.

 Vision correction is a general term used to describe a variety of optometric techniques for correcting less-than-perfect vision.
-For your convenience, we have included a brief description of some of the most common vision correction procedures offered at Alderwood Vision Source in Lynnwood.
+For your convenience, we have included a brief description of some of the most common vision correction procedures that we can determine if there is a need for and refer you for these services.
 For more specific information about lenses and frames or contacts, please visit their respective pages.

 LASIK (Laser-Assisted in Situ Keratomileusis) is a surgical procedure that uses a laser beam to reshape the cornea.
 Patients who are nearsighted, farsighted or astigmatic may benefit from this type of procedure.